ananduniq/FIFA-2019/README.md

 b)	What is the average age?
 c)	Is there a correlation between the Overall rating and Value for these players?

-4. Generate tables containing the top 5 players by Overall rating for each unique position.
+4. Generate table containing the top 5 players by Overall rating for each unique position.
-a)	Are there any players appearing in more than one Table.
+a)	Are there any players appearing in more than one Position.
 Please point out such players.
 b)	What is the average wage one can expect to pay for the top 5 in every position?

-Final Report:
-Put all highlights from the information obtained above in a power point presentation containing a maximum of 5 slides.
-No title slide required.